 More Complex Chords

-As compared with traditional notation, it is much easier to see the interval structures of these chords in Clairnote, making it easier to understand them and tell them apart.
+It is easier to see the interval structures of these chords in Clairnote SN, than it is in traditional notation, which makes it easier to understand the chords and tell them apart.

 You can also listen to what these chords sound like and/or check out a PDF version.